AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type PerformanceEventStatus = (typeof PerformanceEventStatus)[keyof typeof PerformanceEventStatus];

+// Warning: (ae-missing-release-tag) "PersistentCacheKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PersistentCacheKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const PersistentCacheKeys: {
     readonly ID_TOKEN: "idtoken";